 Anxiety disorders are among the most treatable conditions, but they vary in severity.
 There are cases where people experience debilitating anxiety to the point that they’re unresponsive to therapy.

-In these situations, psychiatrists prescribe anti-anxiety medications to stabilize the person’s mental condition before proceeding with therapy.
+In these situations, psychiatrists prescribe anti-anxiety medications such as Adderall for anxiety, to stabilize the person’s mental condition before proceeding with therapy.

 Although medication is highly effective, it’s not an ideal long-term solution, and is best paired with psychotherapy.